amandaguglieri/hackinglife/docs/623-1900-intelligent-platform-management-interface-ipmi.md

   - bcm
 ---

-# 623 - Intelligent Platform Management Interface (IPMI)
+# Ports 623, 1900 - Intelligent Platform Management Interface (IPMI)

 Intelligent Platform Management Interface (IPMI) is a system management tool that provides sysadmins with the ability to manage and monitor systems even if they are powered off or in an unresponsive state.
 It operates using a direct network connection to the system's hardware and does not require access to the operating system via a login shell.
 IPMI can also be used for remote upgrades to systems without requiring physical access to the target host.

-IPMI communicates over port 623 UDP.
-IPMI is typically used in three ways:
+**Default Port**: 623/UDP/TCP (It's usually on UDP but it could also be running on TCP).
+PMI is typically used in three ways:

 - Before the OS has booted to modify BIOS settings
 - When the host is fully powered down